sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.txt

     Additional flags that you have added to the system should exactly match their flag names as they appear on the person screens, eg: banned,Fundraising Flag 1,Custom Flag
 PERSONCOMMENTS
     Any comments to go with the person record.
-PERSONADDITIONAL<fieldname>
+PERSONMATCHACTIVE
+    Y or 1 in this column indicates the person is looking for an animal.
+If this field is not set to Y or 1, the other PERSONMATCH columns are ignored for this row.
+PERSONMATCHSEX
+    The gender of the animal the person is looking for PERSONMATCHSIZE
+    The size of the animal the person is looking for PERSONMATCHCOLOR
+    The color of the animal the person is looking for PERSONMATCHAGEFROM, PERSONMATCHAGETO
+    The age range of the animal the person is looking for in years PERSONMATCHTYPE
+    The animal type of the animal the person is looking for PERSONMATCHSPECIES
+    The species of animal the person is looking for PERSONMATCHBREED1, PERSONMATCHBREED2
+    The breed of the animal the person is looking for PERSONMATCHGOODWITHCATS, PERSONMATCHGOODWITHDOGS, PERSONMATCHGOODWITHCHILDREN, PERSONMATCHHOUSETRAINED
+    The good with/housetrained flags of the animal the person is looking for PERSONMATCHCOMMENTSCONTAIN
+    The animal this person is looking for will have this value in its comments PERSONADDITIONAL<fieldname>
     If you have person additional fields defined, you can put the uppercased version of their name as a suffix to this.
 Eg, for an additional field called DateOfBirth PERSONADDITIONALDATEOFBIRTH
 VACCINATIONTYPE